meliache/geohashing.el/README.md

 and you will be prompted for a date same as in org-mode.
-Then you will get the geohash coordinates for that date, the distance and a link to the OSM map.
+Then you will get the geohash coordinates for that date, the distance and you will be asked if you want to open the URL in a webbrowser, which will open a map on osm.org.

-    M-x nearest-geohash-today

-will return the coordinates of the nearest geohash for today without prompting.

 * * *
 ## Advance use